8W9aG/pyformanceanalytics/README.md

 `pip install pyformance-analytics`

+Note that upon running this package for the first time, you may notice a slight delay as it downloads the relevant R packages.

 ## Usage example :eyes:

 To get familiar with the individual functions and charts check out the documents in the [pyformanceanalytics README](pyformanceanalytics/README.md).
 This library ports over 100 functions, 20 charts and 20 tables.